BuiltInDetroit/awesome-industrial/README.md

 ## Newsletters and Digital Magazines

 * **[AI Weekly](https://aiweekly.co/)** - Weekly newsletter containing a collection of news and opinions regarding Artificial Intelligence developments, a summary of "What's New" in the robotics industry and upcoming industry events.
-* **[Computer Vision News](https://www.rsipvision.com/computer-vision-news/)** - Monthly newsletter that surfaces the latest developments in the Computer Vision and AI communities across multiple domains.
+* **[Computer Vision News](https://www.rsipvision.com/computer-vision-news/)** - Monthly newsletter and digital magazine that surfaces the latest developments in the Computer Vision and AI communities across multiple domains.
 This newsletter is designed to fill the empty space between scientific journals and commercial publications.
 * **[Weekly Robotics](https://weeklyrobotics.com/)** - Weekly newsletter that consolidates notable industry developments, latest robotics research, blog posts, startup investments in robotics companies and open-source projects of interest.

 ## Other Awesome Lists